Felipe Dorta

-Felipe Dorta (born 17 June 1996) is an Austrian footballer who plays for Swiss club Brühl.
+Felipe Dorta (born 17 June 1996) is a professional footballer who plays as a left winger or attacking midfielder for Swiss Promotion League club Brühl.
+Born in Brazil, he represented Austria at youth level.

-Career

 Club career

 In July 2019, Dorta joined Liechtensteiner club FC Balzers after a spell with South Korean club Ansan Greeners FC.
 He left the club in July 2019 and joined FC Balzers.

 He left Balzers at the end of 2019 and joined fellow league club USV Eschen/Mauren.

 In June 2022, Dorta returned to Brühl.